 Also see: How to start a debate with a perfect introduction

 7. It Saves Time: Arbitration saves parties a lot of time.
 Unlike in litigation where parties have to file the necessary processes with their matter queuing behind cases, arbitration does not give room for that.
 The moment a matter has been brought to an arbitrator, hearing is commenced.
+Also, unnecessary adjournment is not associated with arbitration.
+The process is fast and less time consuming.

 Recommended: Exceptions to privity of contract in law

-Disadvantages of Arbitration (Cons)
+Disadvantages (Demerits) of Arbitration

 1. Binding Decision does not Allow for Appeal: The fact that the decision arrived at in an arbitration is binding on the parties does not give room for a party to appeal the decision.
 It robs parties of their rights to appeal.
 An aggrieved party who is not pleased with the outcome of an arbitration cannot appeal such decisions in a regular court of the country.
 However, where an arbitral award was obtained by fraud, duress or misrepresentation of facts, such award might be contested and it will be set aside.